:focal(850x844:851x845):quality(75))

 The Amur tiger, which lives in the Amur River region between China and Siberia, is critically endangered.
 Only a few hundred Amur tigers still live in the wild.
 Humans are the biggest threat; they are widely hunted by poachers.
 In addition, the habitat is shrinking due to forest fires and logging.
 This is why European zoos have a management program to preserve this species and ensure a healthy population in the parks.

-AquaZoo was allowed from the management program last year to welcome the two adult tigers to the enclosure, opened last year, of more than five thousand square meters, consisting of caves, hills, climbing trees and a watercourse!
+AquaZoo was allowed to welcome the two adult tigers from the management program last year into the enclosure, opened last year, of more than five thousand square meters, consisting of caves, hills, climbing trees and a watercourse!
 A fine place where the cubs can grow up and romp with each other.

-The time will soon come when the tiger cubs will move one by one to other zoos within Europe.
-We are therefore currently working hard on crate training to make the move as easy as possible.
+Soon the time will come and one by one the tiger cubs will move to other zoos within Europe.
+Therefore, we are currently working hard on crate training to make the move as easy as possible.
 Keep an eye on this page for the latest updates!

 Watch the first videos of the tiger cubs

-Keep an eye on this page as we will be sharing more videos of the young tigers in the near future!
+Keep an eye on this page as we will be sharing more videos of the young tiger cubs in the near future!

 Want to know more?